Sensory Processing Disorder in Children At School

 Back to Top

-Sensory-Based Motor Disorder At School
+Sensory-Based Motor Disorder In The Classroom

 Children whose brains are not processing sensory information adequately, may experience delays in motor skills.
 The brain may be sending incomplete or inaccurate messages to the body and may result in various delays.